itzmeanjan/ml-kem/README.md

 Encapsulation | Public Key | Cipher Text and SHAKE256 KDF Decapsulation | Secret Key and Cipher Text | SHAKE256 KDF

-Here I'm maintaining `kyber` - a header-only and easy-to-use ( see more in [usage](#usage) ) C++ library implementing Kyber KEM, supporting Kyber-{512, 768, 1024} parameter sets, as defined in table 1 of Kyber specification. `sha3` and `subtle` are two dependencies of this library, which are pinned to specific git commits, using git submodule.
+Here I'm maintaining `kyber` - a header-only and easy-to-use ( see more in [usage](#usage) ) C++ library implementing Kyber KEM, supporting Kyber-{512, 768, 1024} parameter sets, as defined in table 1 of Kyber specification. `sha3`, `subtle` and `dudect` (for timing leakage tests) are dependencies of this library, which are pinned to specific git commits, using git submodule.

 > [!NOTE]
 > Find Kyber specification https://pq-crystals.org/kyber/data/kyber-specification-round3-20210804.pdf - this is the document that I followed when implementing Kyber.
 I suggest you go through the specification to get an in-depth understanding of Kyber PQC suite.

-> [!NOTE]
-> Find progress of NIST PQC standardization effort @ https://csrc.nist.gov/projects/post-quantum-cryptography.

 ## Prerequisites